OSBORNE'S OSBORNE'S

 Cockle Processing

-The cockle meat moves through a bubbler which pumps air into the water to help separate any sand and grit out of the cockle.
-Following this, the cockles move through a cooling brine tank, which contains a strong salt solution which separates the cockle meat from any small parts of shell remaining, as well as reducing the temperature of the cockle meat.
+The cockle meat moves through a whole set of different machinery including a jacuzzi to agitate the water, and release further grit and bubbler which pumps air into the water to help separate any sand and grit out of the cockle.
+The cockles move through cooling brine tanks, which contains a strong salt solution which separates the cockle meat from any small parts of shell remaining, as well as reducing the temperature of the cockle meat.

 The cockle meat goes through a cooling bubble tank to reduce the meat down to a safe temperature and final rinse of any residual sand before being graded by size into buckets.